Now … and all the nows is life itself. It is The Life.

 Did you find this information helpful?
 If you did, consider donating.

-The The Life by , unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License.
+The Life by A Voice, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License.